gitlabhq/gitlabhq/doc/pages/README.md

 With GitLab Pages you can host for free your static websites on GitLab.
-Combined with the power of GitLab CI and the help of GitLab Runner you can deploy static pages for your individual projects your user or your group.
+Combined with the power of GitLab CI and the help of GitLab Runner you can deploy static pages for your individual projects, your user or your group.

 ## Enable the pages feature in your GitLab EE instance